 The sunsets are amazing

 Dr. Leah Foster comes from a small town in rural, Western Oklahoma where she was exposed to medical professionals with a father and grandfather who were both dentists.
-While growing up participating in things like theater, speech and debate, art, and ballet, Dr. Foster had many options before her besides becoming the doctor she is today.
 She loved to read and was constantly taking in new books with complex ideas and theories, all of which continued to push her interest in both the sciences and arts.
+She also took a great interest in and participated in things like theater, speech and debate, art, and ballet.
 Unique scientific concepts fascinated her such as multi-dimensional theory.
 At the same time loved to perform in front of people.
-Unfortunately, like everyone, she would eventually have to choose a path.

-It wasn't until she reached college that she truly finally decided to pursue medicine.
-(Though she continued to act in several plays.)
+Upon starting college, she truly finally decided to pursue medicine.
+(Though she continued to act in several plays as well as procured a minor in Art during her Bachelors.)
 Unsure what field of medicine she wanted to go into, she started pre-med with a Bachelors in Biology.
 While her father was a dentist, she had never really been as interested into going into dentistry herself.
 What first drew her interest was either being a MD or Optometrist.
-She had begun to lean optometrist, since she had a lot of trouble with her eyes as a youth and felt she could become someone who would help people like herself.
-She had almost reached the point of entering one or the other, having taken the standardized tests and began touring several schools as options.
+She had begun to lean optometrist, since she had a lot of trouble with her eyes focusing as a youth and felt she could help people like herself.
+She had almost reached the point of entering one or the other, having taken the required tests and began touring several schools as options.
 However, she suddenly made a decision to pursue something she had never planned until then.

 About one year before making this decision, Dr. Foster had been treated by a chiropractor for horrible whiplash after being in a hit-and-run accident.
 It was not her first time to see a chiropractor.
 Still, a few things changed at this point.
 Being fresh exposed again to the health benefits of chiropractic care after the car accident stuck with her.
-She was surprised to notice while undergoing treatment, was that a lot of other ailments she had been experiencing that were unrelated to her whiplash started to feel better as well as the neck injury.
+She was surprised to notice while undergoing treatment, was that a lot of other ailments she had been experiencing that were unrelated to her whiplash started to be better and go away as well as the neck injury.
 In fact, her overall well-being was enhanced by the experience.
-What she also discovered at the time was that you did not have to be a physically tall and strong individual to provide treatment like her childhood chiropractor.
-She had been taken to the same doctor as a child.
-But she assumed you had to be a strong man, based on the doctor she had seen.
-That it was about strength.
-A new doctor who had joined the practice was a young, petite woman even smaller in stature than she was.
+But possibly more important to her eventual decision to pursue the field, at the time she discovered that you did not have to be a physically tall and strong man to be one.
+A new doctor who had joined the practice whom was a young, petite woman even smaller in stature than she was.

 I am still alive and well